Our home here in Bromham and the adjacent 2.5 acre orchard together make up Bromham Cider Farm from which Shed Cider operates.

 As a member of SWECA (South West of England Cider Association), Shed Cider is bound by their rules for making good quality cider using traditional handcrafted methods whilst keeping within strict legal parameters.

 If you like what you read and want to try our cider, why not pay us a visit?
 Our opening times and directions are on our contact us page.
 In addition, we are also on site most of the time, so give us a call to see if we’re available outside of the formal opening times noted on our contact page.
+Also, head over to our Instagram to get a peak at what we do here at Shed Cider.

 We have a premises licence for on and off sales at Bromham Cider Farm and look forward to welcoming you!